-For output voltages greater than approximately 10 V, an additional capacitor is required.
+For output voltages greater than approximately 10 V, an additional capacitor is required (use Equation 6; see Figure 45).
 The compensation capacitor is typically between 50 pF and 10 nF, and is wired in parallel with the output voltage setting resistor, R_2 .
-It provides additional stability for high output voltages, low input or output voltages, or very low ESR output capacitors, such as solid tantalum capacitors calculated with Equation 6 (see Figure 46).
+It provides additional stability for high output voltages, low input or output voltages, or very low ESR output capacitors, such as solid tantalum capacitors.